 I will lay down a system in front of you.
 A system that anyone can follow and get desired results from it.

 But before we get on that part let me ask you a quick question first…

 Why do you think hiring a co-founder is hard?

 How do I know that?

-Because I have been exactly where you are right now trying to convince people to join my vision and help me in building my business.
+Because I have been exactly where you are right now, trying to convince people to join my business and help me build my vision.